CREATE PIPELINE

 Specifying Multiple Kafka Brokers

 The following example creates a pipeline where three Kafka brokers are specified.
-They are located on port 9092, at host1.example.com, host2.example.com and host3.example.com.
+They are located on port 9092 on host1.example.com, host2.example.com, and host3.example.com.

 LOAD DATA KAFKA 'host1.example.com:9092,host2.example.com:9092,host3.example.com:9092/my-topic'